Kendo UI for Angular

-The Kendo UI for Angular Dropdown List component is a form component which enables users to select a single item from a popup list of options.
+The Kendo UI for Angular Dropdown List component is a form component that enables users to select a single item from a popup list of options.
 A richer version of the HTML <select> element, the Angular DropDownList does not include an input element for typing values and instead relies on the user to select a value from the provided data list.

 The Kendo UI for Angular DropDownList enables you to bind it to various forms of data, including datasets of complex items (objects) or an array of primitive items.
 As a part of this binding, fields can be defined to represent the text displayed to the user as well as a separate underlying value to be used by developers.